Static Application Security Testing Tools: A Buyer’s Guide

 It’s time for a SAST upgrade.

-In this guide, we’ll explore why modern SAST tools have become indispensable in today’s DevOps environments, the must-have features to look for in a tool, and steps to help you choose the right solution for your team.
+In this guide, we’ll explore why modern static application security testing tools have become indispensable in today’s DevOps environments, the must-have features to look for in a tool, and steps to help you choose the right solution for your team.

 By the end, you’ll understand why companies like PayPal and UBS trust Cycode for their application security, and why a modern, developer-friendly SAST solution is key to securing your code without slowing down your development process.

-By breaking down the source code into tokens and running pattern-matching algorithms, SAST identifies security flaws like SQL injection, cross-site scripting (XSS), and buffer overflows.
+By breaking down the source code into tokens and running pattern-matching algorithms, SAST works to identify security flaws like SQL injection, cross-site scripting (XSS), and buffer overflows.
 It checks against coding standards and known vulnerability patterns to flag potential weaknesses.
 This makes it a key player in the shift-left movement, where security is integrated earlier into development, rather than waiting until after deployment to test.

-Importantly, SAST tools are vital for organizations aiming to adopt DevSecOps practices, guiding developers through secure coding while maintaining development velocity.
+Importantly, SAST software is vital for organizations aiming to adopt DevSecOps practices, guiding developers through secure coding while maintaining development velocity.

 SAST vs Other Application Security Testing Tools